RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 }
 ~~~

-> NOTE: That the class is annotated with `@Repository`.
+> NOTE: This class is annotated with `@Repository`.
 This is a feature of Spring that makes it possible to avoid a lot of boiler plate code and only write the implementation details for this data repository.
 It also makes it very easy to switch to another data storage, like a NoSQL database.

 Spring Data provides a convenient way for us to access data without having to write a lot of boiler plate code.
 One way to do that is to use a _JdbcTemplate_.
 First we need to autowire that as a member to _ProductRepository_.
 Add these at the `<!-- TODO: Autowire the jdbcTemplate here -->` marker: